pixelworm/pixelworm-ios-sdk/README.md

 - [Usage](#usage)

 ## Purpose of this SDK
-This SDK exports your excellent views to `Pixelworm`’s database.
+Pixelworm SDK exports your excellent views to `Pixelworm`’s database.
 After exporting your views and your design files to `Pixelworm` you can enjoy suggestions about how to improve your designs.

 ## Installation

 ### Cocoapods
-To integrate `Pixelworm iOS SDK` into your project you must add this line to your `Podfile`.
+To integrate `Pixelworm iOS SDK` into your project you must add following line to your `Podfile`.

 ```ruby
 pod ‘Pixelworm’